flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/crossbleed-start.md

 To explain this procedure, we will assume that `ENG 1` is running, and the flight crew will start `ENG 2` using the crossbleed procedure.

-!!! tip ""
+!!! warning "Stable Version"
     !!! danger "Actual Procedure"
         A crossbleed engine start normally requires an Air Start Unit to be connected to the aircraft to start the first engine.
-This is not currently simulated in the A32NX.
+This is currently only simulated in the Development version.

-    The following procedure is included for completeness and will be updated when the above feature is implemented.

-    For now, you would have to start a single engine normally (`APU ON` and `APU BLEED ON`) before carrying on with a crossbleed start.
+    For now, on the Stable version, you would have to start a single engine normally (`APU ON` and `APU BLEED ON`) before carrying on with a crossbleed start.

 ### Initial State